serverlessworkflow/specification/specification/README.md

 }
 ```

-If a workflow instance is created (e.g., via Event state) by consuming a 'HeartRateReadingEvent' event, all other consumed events
+If a workflow instance is created (e.g., via Event state) by consuming a "HeartRateReadingEvent" event, all other consumed events
-from the defined source and with the defined type that have the same 'patientId' as the event that triggered the workflow instance
+from the defined source and with the defined type that have the same "patientId" as the event that triggered the workflow instance
 should then also be associated with the same instance.

 You can also correlate multiple events together.
 In the following example, we assume that the workflow consumes two different event types
-and we want to make sure that both are correlated, as in the above example, with the same 'patientId':
+and we want to make sure that both are correlated, as in the above example, with the same "patientId":

 ```json